clemsonacm/hackpack/README.md

 #### Writing Tests
 All code must have tests that meet the following requirements

+1. All tests should be written using the [bats framework](https://github.com/sstephenson/bats)  See the `structures/set` section for an example.
-1. Test at least the upper and lower boundaries of the allowed inputs.
+2. Test at least the upper and lower boundaries of the allowed inputs.
-2. Testing files should be postfixed by `-test` prior to the extension.
+3. Testing files should be postfixed by `-test` prior to the extension.
 For example,  `foo.cpp` test files should be called `foo-test.cpp` and `foo-test.in` respectively
-3. Tests should be runnable by calling `make test` in the directory of the source
+4. Tests should be runnable by calling `make test` in the directory of the source

     +   The tests should return 0 in the case that all test cases passed
     +   The tests should return 2 in the case that any test cases failed